• Raag Triveni •

 —Bhimsen Joshi (1980s)—

 “This recording is the one and only recording of Bhimsen Joshi singing this raga: Joshi personally handed this recording to Dharwad & Lucknow radio stations…[as] he wanted more audiences to listen to this masterpiece.
-More than 70 cassettes were released, and most of them were sold abroad…”
+More than 70 cassettes were released, and most were sold abroad…”

 BlackLineNARROWER